replicatedhq/replicated-field-labs/lab1-kots/lab1-e6-proxy/README.md

 dx411-dex-lab1-e6-proxy
 ```

-In general, the name of the private server will be the same as the Jump box, with the characters `-jump` removed from the suffix.
+In general, the name of the private server will be the same as the jump box, with the characters `-jump` removed from the suffix.
 Put another way, you could construct both instance names programatically as

 ```shell